outsinre/outsinre.github.com/_posts/2019-04-11-zookeeper-kafka.md

 Kafka provides a simple console producer and consumer script, quite handy for test.

-In earlier Kafka versions, built-in scripts require the option `--zookeeper` to specify one or more ZooKeeper servers to connect to as *offset* data is stored within ZooKeeper which is moved into Kafka itself (the built-in `__consumer_offset` topic).
+In earlier Kafka versions, built-in scripts require the option `--zookeeper` to specify one or more ZooKeeper servers to connect to as *offset* data is stored within ZooKeeper.
+The offset data is now moved into Kafka itself (the built-in `__consumer_offset` topic).
 So `--zookeeper` option is [depcreated](https://stackoverflow.com/q/46173003) in favor of option `--bootstrap-server` using brokers.

 Firstly, create a test topic: